Azure/azure-sdk-for-js/sdk/test-utils/recorder/MIGRATION.md

 ## XHRHttpClient

 The legacy recorder didn't support recording browser calls made through the Fetch API.
-As a result, when fetch API was introduced in `core-rest-pipeline` a work around was applied to the libraries not yet migrated to the new recorder, this workaround needs to be removed as part of the migration.
-Make the following changes, tipically located in `utils/recordedClient.ts`
+As a result, when fetch API was introduced in `core-rest-pipeline` a workaround was applied to the libraries not yet migrated to the new recorder, this workaround needs to be removed as part of the migration.
+Make the following changes, typically located in `utils/recordedClient.ts`

 ```diff
 - const httpClient = isNode || isLiveMode() ? undefined : createXhrHttpClient();